What attracts mosquitoes to me?

 Do mosquitoes survive all year?

 Yes.
 In San Mateo County, we have mosquitoes all year.
 However, different species are found during different seasons, and the overall number of mosquitoes is usually lower in the winter when the weather is cold.
+In snowy areas, adult mosquitoes survive cold weather (called overwintering) by seeking shelter and hibernating so they don’t have to eat or drink.
+When the temperature warms up, they wake up and fly out.
+Some species freeze to death as adults but survive the winter as larvae; diving down and either breathing through plant stems like a snorkel or looking for small pockets of air under the ice.

 What are those giant mosquitoes I see sometimes?